elvissarge/SargeBlog/README.md

 # SargeBlog
-This is blog web application built with django framework
+This is a blog web application built with django framework